MOLeCULE-Soft/printf/README.md

 - %x and %X: Integer (hexadecimal)
 - %o: Integer (octal)
 - %b: Binary
-- %p: address of a pointer in hexadecimal format
+- %p: Address of a pointer in hexadecimal format